jistjoalal/sliding-puzzle/README.md

 ## Notes

 Current Implementation is a BFS w/ cost heuristics calculated by summing all tile's distances to their solved position (x + y).
-A naive approach of applying the heuristic helped me solve the 4x4.
-Next, we try a binary search insertion method into the queue.
+Binary search insertion and including the current path length in the heuristic sped up 4x4 solves, but we still can't do bigger puzzles.

 - [x] generate solved key
 - [x] `queue = [ [ board, moves ] ]`